adobe/aem-performance-experiments/experiments/lucene-property-index/README.md

 then select the Explain Query tab.

 2. Choose JCR-SQL2 from the query language selector and add the following query:

     `SELECT * from [nt:unstructured] where [jcr:path] like '/content/search-test/%' and id like '%9999%'`

+    The above query will search for all unstructured nodes where the path begins with `/content/search-test/` and has an id property containing `9999`.
+In this example all our nodes have an idea containing `9999`.

 3. Ensure both "Include Execution Time" and "Include Node Count" are checked.
 You should see the following...

     <img src="../img/explain-query-tool.png">